KDCube is built around bundles

 Example Bundles

 Start from the examples folder in sdk/examples/bundles/.
-The concrete reference bundle used on this page is versatile@2026-03-31-13-36 — a production-style sample that combines ReAct orchestration, bundle-local tools, widget decorators, REST operations, and a custom main UI.
+The concrete reference bundle used on this page is versatile@2026-03-31-13-36 — a production-style sample that combines ReAct orchestration, bundle-local tools, widget decorators, REST operations, public endpoint examples, Telegram webhook and Mini App patterns, attachment handling, ReAct-stream-to-Telegram delivery, and custom UI.
+It is the current reference bundle for bundle authoring docs, but not the reference for @cron or @venv.

 | Bundle | Description |